-Switching suppliers is set to be fast and straightforward – you’ll be able to gather prices in the same way that you currently do for gas and electricity.
+Switching suppliers is fast and straightforward – you’re able to gather prices in the same way that you currently do for gas and electricity.
 The market is vast, with 35 suppliers vying for your business.
 Therefore, it’s best to use an online comparison portal or the services of a broker, who will find the lowest available price for water and sewerage for your building, and manage the switch to your new supplier.

 You can only switch if your payments are up to date and you have no outstanding issues with your current supplier.
 You’ll also need to get hold of your current bills to see your usage.
 If you’re on a water meter, then you’ll have accurate consumption data.
 Not only will this help speed up the process of switching, but it will also ensure you get an accurate quote for your water supply.

-The deregulation of the water market in England could have a significant impact on your business, so it pays to be clued up before it kicks in.
+The deregulation of the water market in England could have a significant impact on your business, so it's a great idea to check whether you could your business could be saving money on its water costs.
 For more information about the changes, visit www.open-water.org.uk.